jay-johnson/antinex-core/README.rst

 Docker
 ------

-Start the container with Jupyter and JupyterLab with:
+Start the container for browsing with Jupyter:

 ::